Scopes & Code Syntax

 Per-token override

 If a specific token needs different settings, specify $extensions directly on it.
-Child settings completely replace the parent (no merging):
+Inheritance is a shallow merge: a child key replaces the same parent key, while parent keys not mentioned by the child are kept.

 {